datopian/datahub-docs-tech/docs/index.md

 ## Sections

 * [Datapackage Registry for developers](developers/): <3 Python, Javascript and open data?
 Start here.
-* [Datapackage Registry for contributors](contributors/): Do you want to add your data to Datapackage Registry?
-Start here.
+* [Datapackage Registry for publishers](publishers/): Do you want to add your data to Datapackage Registry?
-* [Datapackage Registry for users](users/): Do you want to use Datapackage Registry data and views?
 Start here.

 ## Links